In this post you’ll learn how to hyperlink in PowerPoint.

 - Select the hyperlinked text or hyperlinked PowerPoint object

-- In the right-click menu select Remove Link
+- Select Remove Link

 New Zoom Transition Hyperlink

 If you have a Microsoft 365 subscription (check it out here), there is a new way to add hyperlinks to PowerPoint called the Zoom transition.
 To make it easier to refer to, I will simply call them Zoom slides below.

 To create a Zoom transition, simply click and drag a slide from the Thumbnail view on the left of your presentation, onto the slide you are currently using as pictured below.

 Once you have created a Zoom slide, selecting it on your slide opens the Zoom Tools Format tab.
 From this tab, you have a variety of different formatting and transition options to choose from.

 For example, do you want your Zoom transition to return to the slide it started on?